Yasi92/Happy-Pet/README.md

  - PIP
  - Python3
  - Git

- - An account at MongoDB Atlas or MongoDB.
+To allow you to access all functionality on the site locally, ensure you have created free accounts with the following services: - [Stripe](https://dashboard.stripe.com/) - [AWS](https://aws.amazon.com/) and set up an S3 bucket.

 #### Instructions
 1. Clone the repository with the following command.
 `$ git clone https://github.com/Yasi92/Happy-Pet.git`

 2. cd to the correct repository location.

 3. If needed, Upgrade pip locally with
 `pip install --upgrade pip`

 4. Install all required modules with the command
 `pip -r requirements.txt`

-5. In your local IDE create a file called .env.py
+5. In your local IDE create a file called .env.py in the same level as your settings.py

-6. Inside the .env.py file, create a SECRET_KEY variable and a MONGO_URI to link to your own database.
+6. Inside the .env.py set the following variables:

+    AWS_ACCESS_KEY_ID = <enter key here>
+    AWS_SECRET_ACCESS_KEY = <enter key here>
+    AWS_STORAGE_BUCKET_NAME = <enter bucket name here>
+    SECRET_KEY = <Django SECRET KEY>
+    DATABASE_PASSWORD = <database password>
+    STRIPE_PUBLIC_KEY = <STRIPE PUBLIC KEY>
+    STRIPE_SECRET_KEY = <STRIPE SECRET KEY>
+    STRIPE_WH_SECRET = <STRIPE WH SECRET>
+    DEVELOPMENT = True
+    USE_AWS = True
+    EMAIL_HOST_PASS = <enter host pass>
+    EMAIL_HOST_USER = <enter user email>
+    DEVELOPMENT = <any value>

+- DEVELOPMENT environment variable is set only within the development environment, it does not exist in the deployed version, making it possible to have different settings for the two environments.
+For example setting DEBUG to True only when working in development and not on the deployed site.

+7. Set the ALLOWED HOSTS variable in setting.py to localhost.

+8. Migrate the admin panel models to create your database template with the terminal command.
+    `python3 manage.py migrate`

+9. Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your admin username and password:
+    `python3 manage.py createsuperuser`

 **Note** that the data in the .env.py are confidential and as a result it won't be provided here.
-7. You can now run the application with the command `python app.py`
+8. You can now run the program locally with the following command:

+    `python3 manage.py runserver`

+9. Once the program is running, go to the local link provided and add /admin to the end of the URL.
+Here log in with your superuser account and create instances of Category, Subcategories and Product within the new database.

+10. Once instances of these items exist in your database your local site will run as expected.

 ### Heroku Deployement <a id="heroku"></a>
 1. Create a requirements.txt file using the terminal command `pip freeze > requirements.txt.`
-2. Create a Procfile with the terminal command `echo web: python app.py > Procfile.`
+2. Create a Procfile with the terminal command `echo web: gunicorn happy_pet.wsgi:application`
 3. git add and git commit the new requirements and Procfile and then git push the project to GitHub.
 4. Create a new app on the Heroku website by clicking the "New" button in your dashboard.
 Give it a name and set the region to Europe.
 5. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.